 “Let’s start off with the make-up.
-Water-based foundation will create much less pimples, even when compared to “oil-free” foundation.
+A water-based foundation will create fewer pimples, even when compared to an “oil-free” foundation.
 Water-based is the way to go.
-Because some of the foundation inevitably wears off when using a mask, I recommend using a good, thick concealer on the eye area and powder the other areas of your face for an even complexion.
+Because some of the foundations inevitably wear off when using a mask, I recommend using a good, thick concealer on the eye area and powder the other areas of your face for an even complexion.
 The powder doesn’t wear off as easily with the mask as regular liquid foundations do.
 If you insist on using liquid foundation – powder it on top, at the very least.

 Because our eyes are so present and seen during this pandemic, I think having fun and creative eye make-up is the way to go.
 Eyeliners or a signature eye shadow look.
 You can dress it up or down with mascara, glam eye-shadows, highlighting the waterline with eye-shadow, or touching it up with different colors at the crease.
 You can also use a creamy white or cream-colored eye-pencil at the bottom lash line to create a more open feel to the eye.

-Your eyebrows are also very present, so filling them in with eye-shadow or pencils is a great change for a fuller look.
+Your eyebrows are also very present, so filling them in with eye shadow or pencils is a great chance for a fuller look.
 There’s a recent trend of transparent mascara for eyebrows.

 Despite the masks, I would make sure to keep wearing bronzer.
 It gives the face some structure and warms the skin tone.
 A little bit of blush is optional – we do sometimes take the masks off, and we want to look nice for that.”